JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

 	int 0x80
 	mov esi, eax
 ```
- When this part of the code is called, the ECX index is empty, so there is no need to clean it again.
-Due to the change in the order of the sections in the code - I moved the "exit" section directly after the "read" section - the "jmp read" instruction is no longer needed, as the "read" section code lines immediately follow the "one" section.
+<p style="text-align: justify;">When this part of the code is called, the ECX index is empty, so there is no need to clean it again.
+Due to the change in the order of the sections in the code - I moved the "exit" section directly after the "read" section - the "jmp read" instruction is no longer needed, as the "read" section code lines immediately follow the "one" section.</p>

  ### sys_read()